RNCDev/RosterGen/README.md

 ## Core Features

 -   **Group Management**: Organize players into distinct groups using a unique group code.
 Load, create, and manage your group's roster.
 -   **Player Management**: Add, edit, and delete players from your group.
-Set their skill level and preferred position (forward/defense).
+Set their skill level (1-7) and preferred position (forward/defense).
+Includes bulk editing capabilities for efficient roster updates.
 -   **CSV Import**: Quickly populate your roster by uploading a CSV file of players.
 -   **Event Scheduling**: Create and manage events (games, practices, etc.) with specific dates, times, and locations.
 -   **Advanced Attendance Tracking**:
     -   View attendance status for each player for a selected event.
     -   Toggle individual player attendance with an instant UI update (no page reloads!).
-    -   **New!
-Bulk Edit Mode**: Efficiently update attendance for multiple players at once using a simple checkbox interface.
     -   **Smart Attendance Defaults**: When creating a new event, player attendance automatically defaults to their attendance status from the most recent previous event, saving time for groups with consistent attendance patterns.
     -   **New!
 Automatic Future Attendance**: When adding a new player to the roster, they are automatically added to all future events in the group with a default "not attending" status.
 -   **Advanced Team Generation & Management**: